-Last night I was idling my time on my laptop, looking for interesting features in the local landscape using an on-line Ordinance Survey mapping App which I use for plotting routes on my Active20 GPS, when I spied Sulby Abbey.
+Last night I was idling my time on my laptop, looking for interesting features in the local landscape using an online Ordnance Survey mapping App which I use for plotting routes on my Active20 GPS, when I spied Sulby Abbey.
 I thought I knew the countryside around Harborough well, but this was one building I knew absolutely nothing of.
-After a quick internet search I discovered the abbey was founded around the year 1155 for canons of the Premonstratensian Order by William de Wideville.
-I became even more intrigued when I discovered that Edward II in the early 1300’s had visited the place many times and used it as a royal lodging, but fascination really set in when I read further and found that Edward prevented the Abbey from paying their dues to the head Abbey of Prémontré and of the negotiations and threats that surrounded the affair.
-By the 1400’s, the antics of the Abbots, canons and novices and their punishments read like episodes from a naughty soap drama.
-The abbey was eventually dissolved in 1538, Cromwell learning of its demise by letter from the enforcer, ‘the papistical den of idle and utterly unlearned beasts at Soulbie’ was broken up‘.
+After a quick internet search, I discovered the abbey was founded around the year 1155 for canons of the Premonstratensian Order by William de Wideville.
+I became even more intrigued when I discovered that Edward II in the early 1300s had visited the place many times and used it as a royal lodging, but fascination set in when I read further and found that Edward prevented the Abbey from paying their dues to the head Abbey of Prémontré and of the negotiations and threats that surrounded the affair.
+By the 1400s, the antics of the Abbots, canons and novices and their punishments read like episodes from a naughty soap drama.
+The abbey was eventually dissolved in 1538, Cromwell learned of its demise by a letter from the enforcer, ‘the papistical den of idle and utterly unlearned beasts at Soulbie’ was broken up.
 I had had my eyes opened to the reality of medieval religious life and I determined to go and have a look at the place.
 And that’s what we did today.

 Our onward route took us over the Avon and onto the opposite slope taking us above the Abbey from where we could see the considerable earthworks that constituted among other features ancient fishponds and a warren.
 Saying goodbye to what we thought was the last of our historical experience for the day we completed our walk through saturated fields and tracks without mishap.